oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 during the probe phase (Section 6.4.2), but once the client begins the MQTT handshake, only one transport may carry the MQTT session.

-**Scope of this section.** The rules in this section apply only to the initial connection attempt — the one-shot decision of which transport to use for the first `MQTT.CONNECT`.
-They do not constrain reconnection attempts triggered by the application or by the client library after the session is established.
-For example, if a QUIC stream is aborted after the session is established, the application MAY choose to reconnect on TCP/TLS; this is a normal reconnection following standard MQTT session takeover rules [MQTT5] §3.1.4 or [MQTT311] §3.1.4, not an "upgrade," and the rules in this section do not apply.

 ### 6.5.2 Broker Session Handling

 When multiple transports are active for the same client (e.g., both TCP/TLS and QUIC connections exist), the broker MUST apply the standard session takeover rules for the negotiated MQTT version.

-For MQTT 5.0, the broker MUST follow [MQTT5] §3.1.4:
+The "last CONNECT wins" rule applies identically to both MQTT 5.0 and MQTT 3.1.1.

 1. The broker MUST accept the **last** `MQTT.CONNECT` received and establish the MQTT session on that transport.
-If the Client Identifier in the new `MQTT.CONNECT` matches a client already connected on another transport, the broker MUST perform session takeover as defined in [MQTT5] §3.1.4.
+If the Client Identifier in the new `MQTT.CONNECT` matches a client already connected on another transport, the broker MUST perform session takeover as defined in the negotiated protocol:
-2. The broker MUST send `MQTT.DISCONNECT` with Reason Code `0x8E` (Session taken over) to the **losing** transport.
-The broker then half-closes its send direction on the stream.
-The session **transfers** to the winning transport.
-The losing transport's connection is closed, and the session no longer exists on that transport.
-3. The broker MUST send `MQTT.CONNACK` to the **winning** transport.
-The `Session Present` flag [MQTT5] §3.2.2.1 MUST reflect the result of Clean Start processing [MQTT5] §3.2.2.1.1: if Clean Start is 0 and a session exists, the flag MUST be set to 1; if Clean Start is 1, the flag MUST be set to 0.

-For MQTT 3.1.1, the broker MUST follow [MQTT311] §3.1.4:

-1. The broker MUST accept the **last** `MQTT.CONNECT` received and establish the MQTT session on that transport.
-If the Client Identifier in the new `MQTT.CONNECT` matches a client already connected on another transport, the broker MUST disconnect the existing client [MQTT-3.1.4-2].
+   [MQTT5] §3.1.4 for MQTT 5.0, [MQTT311] §3.1.4 for MQTT 3.1.1.

+2. The broker MUST signal the **losing** transport as follows:

+   - **MQTT 5.0**: Send `MQTT.DISCONNECT` with Reason Code `0x8E` (Session
+     taken over) [MQTT5] §3.14.2.2, then half-close its send direction on the stream.
+   - **MQTT 3.1.1**: Send a QUIC `RESET_STREAM` frame with error code `0x38E`
+     (Session Taken Over).
+MQTT 3.1.1 defines DISCONNECT as a client-to-server- only packet [MQTT311] §3.14, so the broker cannot send it to the client.
-2. The broker MUST abort the stream on the **losing** transport using a QUIC `RESET_STREAM` frame with error code `0x38E` (Session Taken Over) (without sending `MQTT.DISCONNECT`, which is not a server-to-client packet in MQTT 3.1.1).
-The 3.1.1 specification requires only that the existing client be disconnected — the mechanism is closing the network connection.
-In Single Stream mode, the mechanism is `RESET_STREAM` with error code `0x38E`.
-The session **transfers** to the winning transport.
-The losing transport's connection is closed, and the session no longer exists on that transport.
+     The 3.1.1 specification requires only that the existing client be disconnected by closing the network connection — in Single Stream mode, `RESET_STREAM` fulfills this requirement.

+   The session outcome on the winning transport depends on the `Clean Session` / `Clean Start` flag in the winning `MQTT.CONNECT`:

+   - **Clean Session/Clean Start = 0**: The existing session state is retained
+     and **transfers** to the winning transport.
+The losing transport's session is discarded.
+   - **Clean Session/Clean Start = 1**: The broker **MUST discard any existing
+     session state** [MQTT5] §3.1.2.3, [MQTT311] §3.1.2.6.2 and create a new
+     session.
+There is no session to transfer — the winning transport starts fresh.

+   In both cases, the losing transport's connection is closed and the session no longer exists on that transport.

-3. The broker MUST send `MQTT.CONNACK` with the `Session Present` flag set to 0 to the **winning** transport.
-In MQTT 3.1.1 the CONNACK does not carry a `Session Present` flag; the client determines session state from the `Clean Session` flag it sent in CONNECT [MQTT311] §3.1.2.4.
-The broker MUST set `Clean Session` according to the value received in the CONNECT.
+3. The broker MUST send `MQTT.CONNACK` to the **winning** transport with the `Session Present` flag set according to the negotiated protocol.
+The flag has the same semantic meaning in both MQTT 5.0 and MQTT 3.1.1: it indicates whether the server has stored Session state for the supplied Client Identifier.
-   If `Clean Session` is 1, the broker discards any existing session state for this Client Identifier; if `Clean Session` is 0, the broker retains the session but has no flag to communicate its existence in CONNACK.

 4. The broker MUST NOT distinguish between a CONNECT from an upgrade attempt and a CONNECT from a normal reconnection.
 For both MQTT 5.0 and MQTT 3.1.1,